chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 {{< note >}} The 'X' GB is the minimum free space required in /hab which is calculated with the formula => [ ((/hab size or /hab/svc/automate-elasticsearch/data) + 10%) or 5GB ] . {{< /note >}}

 Once you are done with the upgrade.
-Follow the steps post upgrade, which are:
+Follow the steps post upgrade, which is:

 2. Check the upgrade status of Chef Automate: